sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

-:Message: Got a full snapshot for "%(path)s" with %(count)s directories.
+:Message: Snapshot with %(total_files)s files and %(total_directories)s directories for "%(path)s".
 :Groups: transfer, informational, client-side
 :From version: 3.48.0
-:To version: None
 :Description: None
 :Data:
-  :count: Number of directories which were monitored.

   :path: Path which was listed

+  :total_directories: Number of directories which were detected.

+  :total_files: Number of files which were detected and were matching the filter.